 Watch this short Youtube video prepared by Traverse City Tourism:

 Active adults over 50 will find plenty of housing options in this community.
 Slightly inexpensive (and rustic) cabins are located in the woods near the water.
 Small lots on the water are available in the $200’s.
 There are older homes downtown or in new developments.
-According to City-data.com , the median selling price of Traverse City homes offered in mid 2014 was a little below $140,000.
+According to Zillow, the median home value was $262,640 in early 2020, and Zillow calls it a "Very Hot" market at this time.
 Many of the homes offered for higher prices are on the water.

 What is special about Traverse City